cscannell-inacloud/Microsoft-Teams-Docs/teams/connectors.md

 Office 365 Connectors also provide a way for developers to integrate with Microsoft Teams by building custom incoming webhooks Connectors to generate rich cards within channels.

 > **Don't have Microsoft Teams?
-Get a free one-year Office 365 developer subscription or activate it for your existing Office 365 account.
+Get a free Office 365 developer subscription or activate it for your existing Office 365 account.
 [Here's how](setup.md).**

 >**Note:** Currently, Microsoft Teams does not support registering and building an Office 365 Connector and adding a **Connect to Office 365** button to your app.